-The RAID enclosure is designed for high availability, offering redundant access to data storage.
-It features dual active/active RAID controller modules, redundant power supplies, and redundant fans.
-The RAID enclosure is designed for high-performance environments: two-node clusters or multihost storage access for up to four servers.
+The MD3000i storage array provides dual active/active RAID controller modules, redundant power supplies, and redundant fans.
+The RAID enclosure is designed for high-performance environments: eight-node clusters or multi-host storage access for up to 16 host servers.

-Storage management can be either in-band through the SAS connection, or out-of-band using an Ethernet connection.
+Storage management can be either in-band through the iSCSI connection, or out-of-band using an Ethernet connection to the Management Port on the RAID controller modules.